viktor-ktorvi/1d-convolutional-neural-networks/README.md

 # 1D CNNs a.k.a.
 Temporal Convolutional Networks in Pytorch
-Simple 1d CNN examples for working with timeseries :)
+Simple 1d CNN examples for working with time series data :)

 ## Examples